 In any proceedings a traditional custodian, an honorary warden, or an officer of the Department appointed for the purpose generally or in a particular case in writing signed by the Registrar may represent the Minister in all respects as if he were the party concerned.

-[Section 52 amended by No. 24 of 1995 s.
+[Section 52 amended: No. 24 of 1995 s.
 46.]

 53. Proceedings by the Minister